 - Reply Rate: 35.3%

-- The second sentence refines your original pitch to try and use new messaging that resonates with what your recipient cares about.
+- The second sentence refines the original pitch and uses new messaging that resonates with what the recipient cares about.

 I wanted to make sure you saw my earlier message.
 I'd like to learn about the pains of package tracking at [Company].